rishiselvakumaran98/3081_S21-iter2/project/docs/Iteration1Requirements.md

 1. Drones should be able to move from point A to point B at a constant speed.
 You can use the following formula for calculating movement for the prototype:
 >Pseudocode: position = position + direction \*speed \*dt<br>
->Note: position and direction are stored in the IEntity class interface in IEntity.h.
+>Note: position and direction are stored in the IEntity class interface in Entity.h.

 2. When a package is scheduled for delivery, a drone should navigate to the package, pick up the package, and bring it to its destination.
 The drone should follow the route from the source to the destination based on a beeline path or one of our default routes.
 The drone should never exceed the constant speed for this iteration.